Xeljanz Side Effects

 - Increased blood creatine phosphokinase

-While the majority of side effects in clinical trials were not severe, the medicine does have a few serious risks, according to the drug’s label.
+While most side effects in clinical trials were not severe, the medicine does have a few serious risks.
 Some patients shouldn’t take the drug and some might be at higher risk of side effects.
-Doctors may monitor white blood cell counts, hemoglobin levels and liver enzymes.
+Doctors should monitor white blood cell counts, hemoglobin levels, liver enzymes, and cholesterol levels.

 2019 Black Box Warning About Blood Clots and Death

-Then in July 2019, the FDA approved the addition of a black box warning about an increased risk of blood clots and death with Xeljanz and Xeljanz XR.
-In addition to the warning, the agency limited the drugs’ use for ulcerative colitis to patients who have an inadequate response or who are intolerant to another family of medications called TNF blockers.
+Then in July 2019, a black box warning was added for an increased risk of blood clots and death with Xeljanz 10 mg twice daily.
+In addition to the warning, the FDA limited the drugs’ use for ulcerative colitis to patients who have a poor response or who are intolerant to another family of medications called TNF blockers.

-The increased risks were seen in patients 50 or older with RA and at least one cardiovascular risk factor who took a 10 mg twice daily dose, according to data found in the ongoing postmarket safety study.
+The increased risks were seen in patients aged 50 years or older with rheumatoid arthritis and at least one cardiovascular risk factor who took a 10 mg twice daily dose, according to data found in the ongoing postmarket safety study.

-“While the increased risks of blood clots and of death were seen in patients taking [the 10 mg twice daily] dose for RA, these risks may also apply to those taking tofacitinib for ulcerative colitis.”
+“While the increased risks of blood clots and of death were seen in patients taking [the 10 mg twice daily] dose for rheumatoid arthritis, these risks may also apply to those taking Xeljanz for ulcerative colitis.”

 While the FDA did not approve the 10 mg twice daily dose for people with rheumatoid arthritis, it did approve the dose for people with ulcerative colitis.